phpearth/PHP.earth/admins.md

         <h4>Inactive administrators</h4>

-        <p>We also want to thank our previous administrator of this group.</p>
+        <p>We also want to thank our previous administrators of this group.</p>

         {% for current in site.data.admins %}
         {% if current.active == false %}